bucekpet/file-transfer/notes.md

 [x] for download list all files from input folder
 [ ] make user on phone enter code/numbers from desktop app to authorize [ ] logging
+[ ] make script that runs server and client and only show qrcode, only device should see the page, server doesnt